tbedford/Website-Test/source/about.md

 This website holds a few thoughts on various technical topics (as well as on cats and coffee).
-I felt like I needed a place to keep various notes I was accumulating and I decided to share (inflict) my ramblings on others through this site.
+I felt like I needed a place to keep various notes I was accumulating and I decided to ~~share~~ inflict my ramblings on others through this site.
 Sorry about that!

-As you can probably tell from the "retro" (i.e. lurid) colours used on this site, it is not meant to be taken too seriously!
-I have enough serious writing in my day job thanks very much!
+Please note this site is not meant to be taken too seriously!
+I have enough "serious" writing in my day job thanks very much!

-You can also read this website directly in [my GitHub](https://github.com/tbedford).
+You can also read this website directly in [my GitHub](https://github.com/tbedford) if you want to.
 I also store the tools used to build this site there.
-I tend to like to know how things work, so I generally prefer to take the DIY approach to things like websites - so no fancy Wordpress site here.
+I tend to like to know how things work, so I generally prefer to take the DIY approach to things like websites - so no fancy-pants Wordpress site here.

-I am also a big believer in "incremental improvement" so expect to see that in play here.
+I am a big believer in "incremental improvement" so expect to see that in play here.

 ## Technical interests

+I have a wide range of technical interests, but currently I seemed to be most interested in data-driven websites, information retrieval and process automation.
+Python is especially good in this arena.

+## Coding

+Although I enjoy coding I am **not** one of those coding geniuses you hear about.

-My interests mostly centre around databases and operating systems.
-I can code in Python and C. I have also worked with Java, Objective-C, and C++ in the past, and if I go way back, VAX-BASIC, F77 and Z-80 assembly language (all thankfully long since forgotten)!
-I recently became much more interested in all aspects of distributed systems and information retrieval.
+However, I _can_ code (just about) in Python and C. I have also worked with Java, Objective-C, and C++ in the recent past, and if I go way back, VAX-BASIC, F77, COBOL, and Z-80 assembly language (all thankfully long since forgotten)!

+I once wrote an oil rig data aquisition system in TurboBASIC.
+It's still one of the most productive languages I have ever used.

-I love to code (although I'm **not** one of those coding geniuses), and recently wrote a couple of versions of my own memory allocator, that included nifty features such as block splitting and coalescing.
-I have also worked on various data munging/web scraping projects in the past.
-More details on my [GitHub page](https://github.com/tbedford).
+Recent C projects have included a couple of attempts at my own memory allocator.
+It included nifty features such as block splitting and coalescing in an effort to reduce memory fragmentation.
+I wrote extensive documentation for both attempts, which you can read in my GitHub.

+I have also recently worked on various Python data munging and web scraping projects.

 ## Current employment